 The Pacific Ocean is rapidly becoming inundated with garbage.
 Any water bottle, plastic microbead from personal care items, disposal razor, plastic shopping bag or bottle cap that ends in the Pacific Ocean will most likely be pulled around by a series of currents until it is deposited in a massive soup of waste accumulating in the North Pacific.
 For the uninitiated, this area is referred to as the Great Pacific Garbage Patch and it’s quickly becoming a hot button topic for those concerned about pollution and the health of our oceans.

 With a size double that of the state of Texas, the suspended waste represents a massive problem for marine wildlife.
 Entanglements and accidental consumption of marine debris is common for many animals including seals, dolphins, sharks, and turtles.
-For a seemingly insignificant piece of garbage that is disposed of once it is useless to a consumer, the Pacific Ocean and the life it contains is suffering immensely.
+For a seemingly insignificant piece of garbage that is disposed of once it is useless to a consumer, the Pacific Ocean and the life it contains are suffering immensely.

 Islands of Garbage

-Being as the closest heavily developed area is Honolulu, an exhaustive 1,300 miles away, you’d expect the Midway Islands to be pristine and unpolluted by civilization.
+Being the closest heavily developed area is Honolulu, an exhaustive 1,300 miles away, you’d expect the Midway Islands to be pristine and unpolluted by civilization.
 However, the close proximity to the Great Pacific Garbage Patch is spelling bad news for this small chain of islands, and delivering massive amounts of waste every single day.

 The ocean supplies Midway Island with a constant stream of garbage.
 Remnants of cultures all around the Pacific can be found littering the beaches in the form of shopping bags, food containers, beverage containers, personal care items, toys, and lighters.
 This all adds up to 20 tons of plastic waste on the beaches of these tiny islands every single year!